Teaching Space Information

 - Waitlisted students are not permitted to attend in-person sections due to strict seating capacities; if a waitlisted student is attending class in-person, they must leave.
 Please contact your department coordinator to discuss waitlist invitations or to work out capacity issues.

-Teaching Space Supplies (chalk, erasers, markers)
+Teaching Space Board Supplies

 - Sanitizing wipes and hand sanitizers will be available in central teaching spaces; please only use hand sanitizers around special equipment.